NYUFRE/FRE_Platform/README.md

 ```
 python -m venv venv

-You may need to use to python3 instead of python, please run python -V to verify your version.
+You may need to use to python3 instead of python, please run python -V to verify your version before doing this.
 ```
 Activate the virtual env
 ```